“The best of the best! Beautiful selection and showroom and expert installation.”

 How Cambria Compares with Other Countertop Surfaces

 Because Cambria countertops are made of 93 percent quartz, it is stronger than granite.
-This is because granite contains a combination of materials that are more fragile than quartz.
+This is because granite contains a combination of materials that are more fragile than natural quartz.
 Quartz countertops are more flexible than granite, making them easier to install.
 Granite and marble counters require sealing on a regular basis, but quartz counters do not.
 Seams are more visible in lighter quartz counters than they are in granite or marble.

 Cambria Countertop Care and Maintenance